In July 2022, this chapter was refreshed.

 If a young person is arrested for drugs offences a long way from home in an area where they have no local connections and no obvious means of getting home, this should trigger questions about their welfare and they should potentially be considered as victims of child criminal exploitation and trafficking rather than as an offender.
 Agencies also need to be proactive and make contact with statutory services in the young person's home area to share information.

 Where there are concerns that children are victims of child criminal exploitation they should be referred to the National Referral Mechanism.
-(See Trafficked Children Procedure, National Referral Mechanism).
+(See Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation, Referring a Potential Victim of Modern Slavery to the National Referral Mechanism (NRM).)

 The risk or potential risk of harm to the child may be as a victim, a gang member or both - in relation to their peers or to a gang-involved adult in their household.
 Teenagers can be particularly vulnerable to recruitment into gangs and involvement in gang violence.
 This vulnerability may be exacerbated by risk factors in an individual's background, including violence in the family, involvement of siblings in gangs, poor educational attainment, or poverty or mental health problems.A child who is affected by gang activity, criminal exploitation or serious youth violence can be at risk of significant harm through physical, sexual and emotional abuse.
 Girls and boys may be particularly at risk of sexual exploitation.